-Getting to be Winter and darker ealier, so runs now at 5.15pm, so need to leave the office a little earlier for our weekly Thursday Social Run Route was along the seawall same as always along the Suva seawall boardwalk to the 2500m mark and back!
+Runs now at 5.15pm, so need to leave the office a little earlier for our weekly Thursday Social Run.
+It’s still pretty dark in the evenings.
+Route was along the seawall same as always along the Suva seawall boardwalk to the 2500m mark and back!
 Runs now at 5.15pm

 Island Chill is Suva Marathon’s major sponsor

 “Drinking water is at the heart of achieving good health and wellness, and we fully endorse the Suva Marathon promoting healthy living and being as inclusive as possible, so that the initiative can benefit the whole community.
 We are proud to support the South Pacific’s greatest road race,” Carpenters Fiji Ltd’s Director Retail and Marketing, Mr Kuna Sabaratnam.

 Island Chill bottled water originated from the tranquil lush tropical islands of Fiji.
 The bottling facility is situated amid the lush tropical rainforests on the main island of Viti Levu.
 The unique and pleasant aura confines one of the purest waters on Earth that you taste while drinking Island Chill – the Taste of Perfection.
 Island Chill is truly a gift of nature from the unspoilt islands of Fiji.
 Island Chill’s success is not only attributed to its contemporary and attractive packing but the fact that it contains life giving minerals like Silica.

 Official Certified Race AIMS / IAAF

 Start by doing what's necessary, then do what's possible.